Everyday Systems

 Yes.
 Here they are:

-• No keeping track of things.
-None of the systems require you to keep track of anything beyond the day of the week, what planet you are on, etc. You have too many things to keep track of already.
-New: since even this level of tracking can be pain, I've developed a free online habit tracker to help.
+No keeping track of things.
+The system shouldn't require you to keep track of anything beyond the day of the week, what planet you are on, etc. You have too many things to keep track of already.
+Sometimes it's interesting to keep track of things for a week or two.
+But it gets unbearably boring and onerous fast.
+If you feel you must keep track of something, use my free online Habit Calendar to keep track of your daily compliance with the system's rules.

-I encourage you to come up with your own systems.
+I encourage you to use these principles to come up with your own systems.
 It's fun, and there's nothing like founder's zeal to get you motivated.
-Let me know if you do.
+Let us know if you do.

 How can I connect with other everyday systems practioners?